ncraike/fang/README.rst

         return 2

     def main():
-        # Here at our program entry-point, we confgure what set of providers
+        # Here at our program entry-point, we configure what set of providers
         # will be used to meet our dependencies
         di.providers.load(providers)
         # Prints 10